 - Expose your breasts to the air as often as you can by going topless whenever possible.
 Exposing your nipples to 5 minutes of sunlight each day may also help.

 - When it's time to cover up, you could use multiple holed nipple shells (not to be confused with nipple shields).
 Nipple shells remove the need for nursing pads.
 These allow the air to circulate and are worn over your nipple inside your bra.
 Tea strainers (with handles removed) will also work in a similar fashion; however make sure there's not to much pressure from your bra.
 You could wear a nursing pad over this if your breasts leak a lot.

 - If you use nursing pads, change them immediately once they become even slightly damp.
 Moisture up against your nipples can prolong healing.
 Avoid nursing pads with plastic linings.

 It usually takes only a day or so for your nipples to heal once you have your baby latching on and sucking effectively.
-If a cracked nipple persists longer than 2 days without signs of improvement see a breastfeeding counselor observe your latch-on technique and your baby\'s sucking pattern.
+If a cracked nipple persists longer than 2 days without signs of improvement consult with a lactaction consultant so that she can observe your latch technique and your baby's sucking pattern.